rrossinni-exelixis/OSB_2_TLF/reporeadme.md

 #### Recommended next steps
 - Add additional domains as needed by extending the OSB JSON `domains` array and re-running the exporter.
-- Integrate the exporter into your CI pipeline to validate domain specs on each commit.
+- Integrate the exporter into CI pipeline to validate domain specs on each commit.
 - Extend the exporter to embed additional metadata such as `define_xml` mappings or ADaM skeleton hints.
-- If you want the enhanced exporter to run inside Databricks, adapt the Databricks check to use your workspace SQL endpoint and test with a nonprivileged token.
+- Adapt Databricks check to use workspace SQL endpoint and test with a nonprivileged token.

 ---